rjwats/esp8266-react/README.md

 };
 ```

+Endpoint security is provided by authentication predicates which are [documented below](#security-features).
+A security manager and authentication predicate may be provided if an secure endpoint is required.
+The demo app shows how endpoints can be secured.

-### Persistence
+#### Persistence

 [SettingsPersistence.h](lib/framework/SettingsPersistence.h) allows you to save settings to the filesystem.
-The SettingsPersistence class automatically writes changes to the file system when settings are updated.
-As with SettingsEndpoint you may elect to construct this as a part of the SettingsService or separately.
+SettingsPersistence automatically writes changes to the file system when settings are updated.
+This feature can be disabled by calling `disableAutomatic()` if manual control of persistence is required.

+As with SettingsEndpoint you may elect to construct this as a part of a SettingsService class or separately.
 The code below demonstrates how to extend the LightSettingsService class to provide persistence:

 ```cpp
 class LightSettingsService : public SettingsService<LightSettings> {